cambusa/corsaro/README.md

 __GNU Lesser General Public License v3__

-Build your web application with _Cambusa_!
-... and deliver it with the license that you want.
+Build your web application with _Cambusa_ and deliver it with the license that you want!

 ---